Photos: 40s shoes

 Patricia Roc in another wooden sole style with higher heels.
 Very, very similar to Swedish Hasbeens’ high heeled styles.
 Source: Dr. Macro.

-Virginia Mayo in something entirely more specacular with carved soles.
+Virginia Mayo in something entirely more spectacular with carved soles.
 These have almost a Japanese feel.
 Her bikini is just lovely as well.

 An unknown pinup model with more subtle carved heels.
 Source: Vintagegal.